lovekush7/User_Payout_LLD/README.md

 ### Example Sequence for Payout Reversal:

 1. **Payout Cancellation**:
-   - If a payout is canceled or rejected by the payout partner, the system reverses the payout by adding the amount back to the user's `totalEarnings` balance.
+   - If a payout is canceled or rejected by the payout partner, the system reverses the payout by subtracting the amount back to the user's `totalAdvancePaid` balance.

 2. **User Withdrawal**:
    - After cancellation, the user can re-request the payout.